stashed/stash/docs/guides/initializer.md

     - statefulsets
 ```

 This is helpful when you create `Restic` before creating workload objects.
 This allows stash operator to initialize the target workloads by adding sidecar or, init-container before workload-pods are created.
-Thus stash operator do not need to delete workload pods for applying changes.
+Thus stash operator does not need to delete workload pods for applying changes.

 This is particularly helpful for workload kind `StatefulSet` since kubernetes does not support updating StatefulSet after they are created.